michael-slx/vagrant-arch64-base/readme.md

   - Change SSH bootstrap script to completely avoid dhcpcd as new ISOs use systemd-resolved instead.
   - Replace UUIDs with filesystem labels for bootloader config
   - Make initramfs even smaller
+- `20210402`:
+  - **Build system**:
+    The build process now automatically looks for the newest Arch installer ISO.
+This is done using a wrapper shell script, therefore a working Bash interpreter is required as well as `curl`, `grep` and `head`.
+  - Completely drop fallback initramfs
+    Fallback initramfs isn't needed for a Vagrant-style "throwaway VM".
+  - Enable network options `UseDomains` and `UseNTP`.

 ## Legal